Tornadoes of 2010: August 7

-A series of mainly weak tornadoes occurred in the Minnesota-Wisconsin region on August 7th.
-These tornadoes were spawned by a large, positively-tilted trough located in Québec with dew points reaching into the mid-70s in southeast North Dakota and western Minnesota.
+A series of mainly weak tornadoes occurred in the Minnesota-Wisconsin region on August 7.
+These tornadoes were spawned by a large, positively tilted trough located in Québec with dew points reaching into the mid-70s in southeast North Dakota and western Minnesota.
 The first tornado that hit the region that day was a very photogenic "drillbit" tornado that touched down south-southwest of Tyler, North Dakota.
 As the tornado moved east-northeast, it crossed SE 89th Street and started to carve deep scour marks into the earth.
 Soon after, the tornado struck a farmstead at EF3 intensity along SE 183rd Avenue located just west of the North Dakota and Minnesota border.
 A home and a shelter-belt of trees were severely damaged at the farmstead.
 Another shelter-belt of trees were debarked as it crossed into Minnesota.

 As the tornado crossed into Minnesota, the tornado still maintained a "drillbit" formation and continued to carve apparent scour marks into the earth.
 Soon after moving into Minnesota, the tornado then crossed County Highway 9 where it erratically tracked in between two farmsteads.
 The southeast corner of one of the farmsteads sustained a direct hit at low-end EF4 intensity, completely sweeping away seven well-built farm buildings and severely damaging a home.
 Major tree damage was noted to the shelter-belt surrounding the farmstead.
 A Ford pick-up truck was thrown half a mile with its engine block ripped out of the frame.
 Very heavy scouring was noted to a sugar-beet field in this area, with beets being yanked out of the ground.
 Peak wind speeds in this area were estimated to be 175 mph.
 The tornado continued for about a mile and soon dissipated southwest of Doran.
 Aside from this violent tornado, a few other weaker tornadoes occurred near Fergus Falls and Campbell.
-Evansville nearly sustained a direct hit from an EF1 and another EF1 tornado occurred near Parkers Prairie.
-In total, 13 tornadoes touched down and there was only 1 injury.
+Evansville nearly sustained a direct hit from an EF1 tornado and another EF1 tornado occurred near Parkers Prairie.
+In total, 13 tornadoes touched down and there was only one injury.